halvorot/docker-dev-services/README.md

 ### Kafka Topology Builder / JulieOps

 The topology file is located in `ktb/topology.yml`.

-Change it to match your desired topology.
+> Feel free to change it to match your desired topology.

 ### Kafka Connect